googleapis/google-api-nodejs-client/README.md

 ### Supported APIs

 The full list of supported APIs can be found [here][supported-list].
 The API endpoints are automatically generated, so if the API is not in the list, it is currently not supported by this API client library.

 ### Questions/problems?

 * Ask your development related questions on [![Ask a question on Stackoverflow][overflowimg]][stackoverflow]
 * If you've found an bug/issue, please [file it on GitHub][bugs].

-### Working with Google Cloud APIs?
+### Working with Google Cloud Platform APIs?

-If you're working with [Google Cloud Platform][cloudplatform] APIs such as Datastore, Cloud Storage or Pub/Sub, consider using [`gcloud`][gcloud], a Node idiomatic client for Google Cloud services.
+If you're working with [Google Cloud Platform][cloudplatform] APIs such as Datastore, Cloud Storage or Pub/Sub, consider using [`gcloud`][gcloud], an idiomatic Node.js client for Google Cloud Platform services.

+You can find the list of Google Cloud Platform APIs supported by gcloud in the [gcloud docs][gcloudapis].

 ## Installation